 HelpingWomenGetOnline (HWGO) was launched to help women learn how to use the internet, with training on topics such as using a smartphone and searching for information online.
 HWGO is available in multiple languages and with voice assistance.

-In two years, more than 10 million women have benefited from this program, which spans 100,000 villages in 12 states, including Andhra Pradesh, Haryana, Bihar, Madhya Pradesh, West Bengal, Tripura, Assam, Gujrat, Uttar Pradesh, Jharkhand, Rajasthan and Maharashtra.
+Since 2015, over 13.5 million women have benefited from this program, which spans 140,000 villages in 13 states, including Andhra Pradesh, Haryana, Bihar, Madhya Pradesh, West Bengal, Tripura, Assam, Gujrat, Uttar Pradesh, Jharkhand, Rajasthan and Maharashtra.

 As Saathis spread their influence in their communities, their voices have become strong forces in driving the conversation about women and digital literacy.
 They have shared their stories at the global Womenwill conference in front of hundreds of attendees.
 And on International Women’s Day 2017, journalists spent a day with Saathis to capture their life-changing stories.